Is a Correction Looming Ahead for Chevron Corporation (CVX)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CVX starting from Breber Pierre R, who sale 13,000 shares at the price of $95.00 back on Jan 20.
-After this action, Breber Pierre R now owns 686 shares of Chevron Corporation, valued at $1,235,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CVX starting from HEWSON MARILLYN A, who purchase 3,200 shares at the price of $95.21 back on Feb 18.
+After this action, HEWSON MARILLYN A now owns 4,261 shares of Chevron Corporation, valued at $304,684 using the latest closing price.

-Wirth Michael K, the Chairman and CEO of Chevron Corporation, sale 132,000 shares at $94.73 during a trade that took place back on Jan 19, which means that Wirth Michael K is holding 0 shares at $12,504,096 based on the most recent closing price.
+Breber Pierre R, the VP & Chief Financial Officer of Chevron Corporation, sale 13,000 shares at $95.00 during a trade that took place back on Jan 20, which means that Breber Pierre R is holding 686 shares at $1,235,000 based on the most recent closing price.

 Stock Fundamentals for CVX